hazelcast/hazelcast/docs/design/sql/08-expressions.md

 expression and its operand expressions, if any.
 In Calcite, that type assignment behavior may be customized in several ways:

-- `SqlValidator.deriveType` may customize the behavior globally.
+- `SqlValidator.deriveType` may customize the behavior globally, it's the main source of truth for node types and invoked every time when a node type is needed.
+Derived types are cached by the validator to avoid constant re-derivation.
+Usually, if a node in question is an operator the validator just delegates the type derivation to it using `SqlOperator.deriveType`.
+Which in turn, usually, delegates back to the validator to derive the types of its operands and then calls `SqlOperator.inferReturnType`, which may delegate to `SqlReturnTypeInference` strategy associated with the operator.

 - Each `SqlOperator` implementation may customize its operand type inference strategy (see `SqlOperandTypeInference` and `SqlOperator.getOperandTypeInference`) and its return type inference strategy (see `SqlReturnTypeInference`, `SqlOperator.getReturnTypeInference` and `SqlOperator.inferReturnType`).
-The first one is used only if some of the operand types are unknown.
 Also, operand type validation strategy can be customized using an associated `SqlOperandTypeChecker` (see `SqlOperator.getOperandTypeChecker`).